8 tips on how to appear on camera

 One of the most common questions we encounter with clients preparing to make their on-camera debut is “do you have any advice?”
-We certainly do!
+I certainly do!

 The more comfortable and professional you appear, the more impact the final video will have on the viewer.
 Read below for our top tips about appearing on camera.

 How to look like a pro when appearing on camera

 In order to stop your clothing from interfering with the picture quality, avoid stripes and checked patterns.
 Likewise, try to stay away from exceedingly bright colours.
 Don’t wear the same colour as the background or you will “blend in” – e.g. a green t-shirt if you’re filming on a football pitch.
 If you are being filmed in front of a green screen or blue screen, don’t wear those colours or else you might disappear!
 Don’t believe us?
 Check out this video!